Types of Hip Injury

 FEMOROACETABULAR IMPINGEMENT (FAI)

 FAI affects the hip joint in young and middle-aged adults.
 It can occur when the ball shaped femoral head is misshapen and doesn’t have full range of motion inside the acetabular socket, or when the socket is too deep.
-Both can cause labral tears and can cause damage to cartilage inside the joint.
+FAI is essentially a ‘square peg in a round hole’.
+FAI can cause labral tears and can subsequent damage to cartilage inside the joint.

 Hip arthroscopy can be effective in treating this condition if the amount of damage is not too severe.